 The Certificate in Computational Linguistics is available to currently enrolled graduate students in Linguistics, Computer Science, or Information Science, and in related areas (e.g., Speech and Hearing Sciences, Communication, Statistics, Digital Curation and Management, among others).
 In addition, this program is available to non-degree-seeking students who have appropriate background.

 Students complete 9 credit hours (3 courses) and attend a monthly brown bag seminar for the duration of their time in the program.

-Students enrolled in, or who have background in Linguistics must take 3 courses from:
+Students enrolled in, or who have background in Linguistics must take at least two courses from: